 How is HPV spread?

-HPV can be transmitted even without penetrative sex, as these viruses can be spread with skin-to-skin contact of the genital area, as well as vaginal, anal, or oral sex.
+HPV can be transmitted even without penetrative sex, as these viruses can be spread with skin-to-skin contact of the genital area, as well as vaginal, anPlantar warts, or oral sex.

 - Genital warts: These generally appear in the genital area as flat lesions, tiny protrusions, or small cauliflower-like bumps.
 In the case of women, most locate in the vulva, but can also occur near the anus, as well as in the cervix or vagina.

-- Plantar warts: Plantar warts usually appear on the balls of the feet causing discomfort.
+- Plantar warts: Plantar warts usually appear at the base of the toes, the forefoot, or the heel, causing discomfort.

 - Cancer: Different types of cancer are caused by HPV, in the case of cervical cancer, at least 91% are caused by HPV.
 Other types of cancers in the genital area or nearby are alco caused in their majority by HPV, as it is the case with cancer in the vagina (75%), vulva (69%), penis (63%), anus (91%) and oropharynx (89%) with an estimated total of 36,000 cases per year.